 They may be used to represent a line, area, position or other form that may be displayed graphically.

-The information, including geographic position, carried by virtual aids to navigation may be fixed or may be changed over time (dynamic), depending on the intended purpose.
+The information, including geographic position, carried by virtual AtoN may be fixed or may be changed over time (dynamic), depending on the intended purpose.

 Virtual AtoN are used primarily where there is a time critical consideration.
-They may also be used in places where permanent physical aids to navigation cannot be sited.
+They may also be used in places where permanent physical aids to navigation cannot be sited or maintained.
 However, they are not intended to replace physical aids to navigation.

-Virtual AtoN should be reflected in Maritime Safety Information (MSI) or, if appropriate, be shown on the relevant nautical chart in due course.
+There are two applications of virtual AtoN, temporary and permanently.
+They should be reflected in Maritime Safety Information (MSI) and be shown on the relevant nautical paper chart, ENC and other relevant nautical publications in due course.

-Use of Virtual AtoN
+APPLICATION of Virtual AtoN

 Virtual AtoN can provide early notification to the mariner of urgent, temporary or dynamic information.
-Virtual AtoN should not be considered as a replacement for other forms of MSI but can provide a valuable supplementary delivery mechanism, enabling an automated graphical display of MSI otherwise only available in textual form.
+Virtual AtoN should not, in general, be considered as a replacement for other forms of MSI but can provide a valuable supplementary delivery mechanism, enabling an automated graphical display of MSI otherwise only available in textual form.
+In certain circumstances, virtual AtoN can be also used as permanent marking.
+Specific applications are described at the Annex 1 of this Guideline.

 User needs